maan26579-sketch/mani-AI/README.md

 # mani-AI
+# Hi, I'm Mani! 👋

-"Hi, I'm Mani!
-Currently a BS AI student at UMT.
-I'm learning Python, C++, and exploring the world of Artificial Intelligence."
+I am a **BS Artificial Intelligence** student at UMT.
+I'm currently focused on mastering Python, C++, and exploring the future of AI.

+---

+## 🧮 Featured Project: Python Calculator
+*This is a foundational project developed during my initial programming coursework.*

-📝 Description
+### 📝 Description
-This is a foundational Python project developed as part of my initial programming coursework in the BS Artificial Intelligence program.
-The goal was to create a functional command-line interface (CLI) tool that handles arithmetic operations while practicing clean code and logic flow.
+A functional command-line interface (CLI) tool that handles arithmetic operations while practicing clean code and logic flow.

-🚀 Features
+### 🚀 Features
-Core Operations: Supports addition, subtraction, multiplication, and division.
+* **Core Operations:** Supports addition, subtraction, multiplication, and division.
-Error Handling: Includes basic logic to manage user inputs.
+* **Error Handling:** Includes logic to manage user inputs.
-Codespace Ready: Fully optimized to run in a GitHub Codespaces environment.
+* **Codespace Ready:** Optimized for GitHub Codespaces.

-🛠️ Tech Stack
+### 🛠️ Tech Stack
-Language: Python 3
+* **Language:** Python 3
-Environment: GitHub Codespaces / VS Code
+* **Environment:** GitHub Codespaces / VS Code

-🖥️ How to Use
+### 🖥️ How to Use
-Open the repository in your GitHub Codespace.
+1. Open the repository in your GitHub Codespace.
-In the terminal, run the following command: python calculator.py
+2. Run the following command:
+   `python calculator.py`

+---
+*Connect with me as I document my journey to 2030!*